-Is Elon Musk right about San Francisco crime after death of tech founder?
+Elon Musk blames ‘horrific’ San Francisco for a tech guru’s murder.
+Is he right?

 San Francisco has struggled with street crime and inequality, but it’s safer than many cities in America, research shows.
 Josh Marcus reports

-Bob Lee, the founder of the Cash App, was stabbed to death in San Francisco in a random early morning mugging on Tuesday, according to friends and colleagues.
+Bob Lee, the founder of the Cash App, was stabbed to death in San Francisco in an apparently random early morning mugging on Tuesday, according to friends and colleagues.

-The well-respected tech executive, who also served roles at companies Square and Block, was mourned by members of the tech community in San Francisco and beyond, including Twitter owner Elon Musk, who vented his frustrations about the city’s violent crime.
+The well-respected tech executive, who also served previous roles at companies Square and Block, was mourned by members of the tech community in San Francisco and beyond, including Twitter owner Elon Musk, who vented his frustrations about the city’s violent crime.

 “Many people I know have been severely assaulted,” Mr Musk tweeted on Wednesday.
 “Violent crime in SF is horrific and even if attackers are caught, they are often released immediately.”